-7.2 Specific Policy statements
+9.2 Specific Policy statements

-- a) Notwithstanding the application of SO No. 7.1 above, these Standing Orders and Standing Financial Instructions must be read in conjunction with the following Policy statements: - Managing Conflicts of Interest (GP7) - Standards of Business Conduct for NHS staff. - Code of Conduct for NHS Managers (see Appendices). - ABPI Code of Professional Conduct relating to hospitality/gifts from pharmaceutical/external industry. - The Standards of Conduct and Disciplinary Policy (HRP01) and the Policy for Handling Individual & Collective Grievances (HRP2) adopted by the Trust both of which shall have effect as if incorporated in these Standing Orders. - Anti-Fraud, Bribery & Corruption Policy
+- a) Notwithstanding the application of SO No. 7.1 above, these Standing Orders and Standing Financial Instructions must be read in conjunction with the following Policy statements: - Managing Conflicts of Interest (GP7) - Standards of Business Conduct for NHS staff. - Code of Conduct for NHS Managers (see Appendices). - ABPI Code of Professional Conduct relating to hospitality/gifts from pharmaceutical/external industry. - Disciplinary Policy (HRP01) and the (Grievance and resolution Policy HRP02) adopted by the Trust both of which shall have effect as if incorporated in these Standing Orders. - Anti-Fraud, Bribery & Corruption Policy FP03

-7.3 Standing Financial Instructions
+9.3 Standing Financial Instructions